core-wg/too-many-reqs/draft-ietf-core-too-many-reqs.md

 and many codes are shared with similar semantics by both CoAP and HTTP.
 HTTP has the code "429" registered for "Too Many Requests"
 {{RFC6585}}.
-This document registers a CoAP Response Code "4.29" for similar purpose and also defines use of the Max-Age option  (see Section 5.10.5 of {{RFC7252}}) to indicate a back-off period after which a client can try the request again.
+This document registers a CoAP Response Code "4.29" for similar purpose and uses the Max-Age option (see Section 5.10.5 of
+{{RFC7252}}) to indicate a back-off period after which a client can try the request again.

 While a server may not be able to respond to one kind of request, it may be able to respond to a request of different kind, even from the